picobellobv/ephos.github.io/_posts/2018-4-30-Lets-Get-Plastered.md

 ### What's a Plaster?

-Plaster is a PowerShell module which allows you to scaffold other projects using the a **Plaster template**.
+Plaster is a PowerShell module which allows you to scaffold other projects using a **Plaster template**.
 A Plaster template is driven by a **Plaster manifest** and when invoked guides you through a series of options to build out a project.
 This is particularly useful if you are needing to setup a PowerShell module project but spending a lot of time setting up the directory structure, manifest files, pester test files, etc.

 ### Install the Dang Module

 Okay folks, this might be review of basic PowerShellGet stuff but if it's not this will get you plastering with Plaster, and trust me it's a lot more fun than that plastering they do on _This Old House_!

 We're going to go ahead and install the module from the [PowerShell Gallery][PowerShellGallery]!
-Of course we'll install with the "Current User" scope to install to our user profile modules directory, because we all have two accounts _(standard and admin)_ and never as Administrator all the time right?![^1]
+Of course we'll install with the "Current User" scope to install to our user profile modules directory, because we all have two accounts, _(standard and admin)_ and never operate as Administrator all the time, right?![^1]

 ```powershell
 Find-Module -Name Plaster | Install-Module -Scope CurrentUser
 ```

 Plaster is also compatible with PowerShell Core, which cool cats like myself like to use these days.
-It also works with Windows PowerShell 5.x so don't sweat the version of PowerShell you're running!
+It also works with Windows PowerShell 5.x, so don't sweat the version of PowerShell you're running!

 With it installed (*at the time of writing this the current version is 1.1.3*) let's take a look at what this module ships with!